-A bias is an influence or prejudice that leads you to think in a particular way.
-It makes your thinking subjective rather than objective.
+A bias is an influence or prejudice which leads you to think in a subjective rather than objective way.

 Bias in secondary research

 Secondary research uses existing research.
 You try to find answers from research originally carried out for some other purpose.

 It’s often used to familiarise yourself with a new topic.
 As it’s often free, it’s also used where you don’t have much to spend.